Theory of Operation

 If the RX FIFO receives an additional write request when its FIFO is full, the interrupt rx_overflow is asserted and the character is dropped.

-When the I2C module is in transmit mode, the scl_interference or sda_interference interrupts will be asserted if the IP identifies that some other device (host or target) on the bus is forcing either signal low and interfering with the transmission.
+When the I2C module is in transmit mode, the scl_interference or sda_interference interrupts will be asserted if the IP identifies that some other device (controller or target) on the bus is forcing either signal low and interfering with the transmission.
 It should be noted that the scl_interference interrupt is not raised in the case when the target device is stretching the clock.
 (However, it may be raised if the target allows SCL to go high and then pulls SCL down before the end of the current clock cycle.)

 On the other hand, it is legal for the a target device to assert SCL low for clock stretching purposes.
 With clock stretching, the target can delay the start of the following SCL pulse by holding SCL low between clock pulses.
 However the target device must assert SCL low before the start of the SCL pulse.
 If SCL is pulled low during an SCL pulse which has already started, this interruption of the SCL pulse will be registered as an exception by the I2C core, which will then assert the scl_interference interrupt.